+Name: Date:

-Name: Date: Course: Lesson Plan #: Subject Area(s): Grade Le vel/Time Frame: Step 1: Identify Learners (Classroom Context) Learning Context Description of the learning environment(s) where the learning experience will take place • Are there various boards/wall-based resources (e.g. white boards, smart board wall, etc.) and where are they located? • How are the desks/table(s) arranged and why? • Are there any "special" areas (carpet, book shelves, "peace" chairs, etc.)?
-Number of students in class: • Number of males: • Number of females: Learner Description Students w/ IEPs oplans or 504 Number of Students Supports, Accommodations, Modifications English learners Gifted Students with gap academic knowled Other learning ne dge Personal Assets, Cultural, Assets, Community Assets (also referred to as Funds of Knowledge) Step 2: Identify Curricular Priorities Tennessee Standard (s) , WIDA Standard(s), etc. Write out standards that apply to the lesson.
-Write the number and the statement.
-Remember to include those that apply to every subject area you are integrating in the lesson.
+Course: Lesson Plan #:

+Subject Area(s): Grade Level/Time Frame:

+Step 1: Identify Learners (Classroom Context) Learning Context Description of the learning environment(s) where the learning experience will take place • Are there various boards/wall-based resources (e.g. white boards, smart boards, word wall, etc.) and where are they located? • How are the desks/table(s) arranged and why? • Are there any "special" areas (carpet, book shelves, "peace" chairs, etc.)?

+Learner Description Number of ma Imber of students in class:Number of males:

+Number of fem

+Learning Needs Number of Students Supports, Accommodations, Modifications

+Students w/ IEPs or 504 plans

+English learners

+Gifted

+Students with gaps in

+academic knowledge

+Other learning needs

+Personal Assets, Cultural,

+Assets, Community Assets (also referred to as Funds of Knowledge) Personal: How will you use students' interests, knowledge, everyday experiences, family backgrounds, etc. to support learning?
+Cultural: How will you use students' traditions, languages and dialects, worldviews, literature, art, music, dance, etc. to support learning?
+Community: How will you use students' community resources, such as local landmarks, community events and practices, etc. to support learning?

+Step 2: Identify Curricular Priorities

 Prior Academic Knowledge and Prerequisite Skills What prior academic knowledge and/or prerequisite skills will this lesson activate?
 What prior academic knowledge and/or prerequisite skills will students need for this lesson?

-Central Focus, Overarching Goal, Big Idea, or Essential Question(s) What are the important understandings and/or core concepts that you want students to develop Learning Objective(s) or Learning Target(s) question(s); shou ld be meas overarching goal, big idea, or essential ate what students will be able to do at the end of ments) Potential Misconceptions and/or Developmental Approximations What potential m and how will you • • tal approximations are possible with this content ntal approximation:XXX
+Central Focus, Overarching Goal, Big Idea, or Essential Question(s) What are the important understandings and/or core concepts that you want students to develop?

+Learning Objective(s) or Learning Target(s) This (or these) should support the central focus , overarching goal , big idea , or essential question(s) ; should be measurable; should indicate what students will be able to do at the end of the lesson (These can be written as "I can" statements)

+Potential Misconceptions and/or Developmental Approximations What potential misconceptions or developmental approximations are possible with this content and how will you address each?